 ~ Daughter Constance Lou "Connie" (Ream) Klink Hillegas ~

-In 1986, her home was in Normalville, Fayette County.
+In 1986, Constance's home was in Normalville, Fayette County.

 She married her second husband, Alan "Hilly" Hillegass ( ? - ? ).